Coco (soundtrack): Background

 On July 14, 2017, at the Disney D23 expo, Michael Giacchino had confirmed that he will be scoring the music for Coco.
 Later, Robert Lopez, and Kristen Anderson-Lopez also confirmed that they will be writing few original songs, while Germaine Franco and co-director Adrian Molina, also joined the team.
 Recording for the score began on August 14, 2017.
+"Franco orchestrated the score and wrote additional music, and she made numerous trips to Mexico to record local musicians.
+She also ended up contributing several original songs, including the joyous number "Un Poco Loco" and the heartfelt closer, "Proud Corazón."

 Originally, the film was meant to be a "break-into-song" musical.
 Lopez and Anderson-Lopez had written many more songs for the film than what ended up in the released version; one piece that survived in storyboard until late into the production was an expository song that explained the Mexican holiday to viewers to begin the film.
 In another song, Miguel's mother explains the tradition of shoe-making in their family, and how this means he is not allowed to pursue music.
 Plans for the film to be a full musical film were scrapped following early test screenings.

 Following the 90th Academy Awards ceremony, where "Remember Me" won the award for Best Original Song, the album broke the top 40 on the Billboard 200 charts, jumping from 120 to 39, where it peaked before dropping to 64.
 In the week of March 8, the Miguel version of "Remember Me" gained 1.58 million plays via online streaming, according to the Nielsen Music.